 "Thinking creatively means two things: thinking about what you see

 and visualizing what you think". —Alan Robbins

 Good design creates an expression of thought and emotion while serving a purpose to answer a question.
 Creative thinking brings together artistic creation and the practical world of commerce.
-The best brands connect to the audience on an emotional level creating value as they develop as an asset.
-Making things aesthetically pleasing as possible while meeting the criteria to solve the problem is always the goal and end result.
+The best brands connect to the audience on an emotional level creating value as they develop into an asset.

 Creative thinking requires three abilities:

 CREATIVITY—to see possibilities in any given problem or situation

 VISUALIZATION—the representation of concepts in visual form